Overview

 Learn More →Role-Based Assessments

 The CRA places different obligations on different supply chain roles.
-This assessment adapts accordingly:
+Your 100-question assessment adapts to the roles your organisation plays under the regulation:

-- Manufacturer — 73 questions across 8 domains.
-The most comprehensive assessment, covering secure development, vulnerability management, product security, incident reporting, conformity, supply chain, user transparency, and lifecycle management.
+- Manufacturer — The most comprehensive scope, covering secure development, vulnerability handling, product security properties, incident reporting, conformity assessment and technical documentation, supply chain, user transparency, and lifecycle and support management under Article 13.

-- Importer — 32 questions.
-Focused on due diligence, verification of manufacturer compliance, conformity documentation, market surveillance cooperation, and vulnerability handling obligations.
+- Importer — Due diligence, verification of manufacturer conformity, retention of documentation, market surveillance cooperation and vulnerability handling obligations under Article 19.

-- Distributor — 22 questions.
-Covers verification responsibilities, supply chain integrity, storage and transport conditions, market surveillance cooperation, and corrective action procedures.
+- Distributor — Verification responsibilities, supply chain integrity, storage and transport conditions, market surveillance cooperation, and corrective action procedures under Article 20.

-- Authorised Representative — 22 questions.
-Addresses mandate scope, documentation management, authority cooperation, compliance monitoring, and communication obligations between manufacturer and regulators.
+- EU Authorised Representative — Mandate scope, documentation management, authority cooperation, compliance monitoring, and communication obligations between manufacturer and regulators under Article 18.

 Who It's For